DHSYan/.dotfiles/readme.md

 Maybe do something about: "on mbp162022 the notch block text, maybe have something that detects if the cursor is at row 0, and do something about when it hit column notch" Try Programmers Dvorak??
+Change keyboard layout based on a shell? instead of the keyboard it self?